 The potential market

 By reducing the complexity of flying controls to an accessible level and combining advances in the design of materials and mechanical components, a whole new market can develop for such aerial vehicle The Korben would certainly face competition, but its ease of use and steerable thrusters would give it a clear advantage for buyers who want to pilot their own aircraft.

 Companies like Téo Taxi will be able to acquire this type of aircraft when it is certified and reliable.
 One of the important steps is therefore to make legislators aware of this upcoming form of transport so they can prepare regulations for this industry, which is taking shape quickly.

-I would like to thank Gary Daprato who contributed to mechanical aspect of this aircraft.
-I would like to thank Adolfo Esquivel, who generated the renderings of the Korben concept.
+The Korben concept was imagined in November 2017 by Charles Bombardier in collaboration with Gary Daprato who contributed to the mechanical aspect of the aircraft.
+The renderings of the concept were generated by Adolfo Esquivel.
 Adolfo earned a degree in Industrial Design in Colombia and completed his postgraduate studies in Event Design at UQAM (Montreal).
 Adolfo also created the images of the Aquafun three-season watercraft and dozens of other concepts for Imaginactive.